gloryofrobots/arza/README.md

 #### Pattern Matching

-Pattern matching is a central element in Arza design It used in function clauses, let bindings before = token, lambda functions before -> token and match expressions.
+Pattern matching is a central element in Arza design It used in function clauses, generic function specializations, let bindings before *=* token, lambda functions before -> token and match expressions.
 Arza doesn't have loops so pattern matching and recursion are used to create iteration